 Since Blue-Eyes often carries cards like The White Stone of Ancients and Dawn Knight, which mill the deck to ultimately summon a Blue-Eyes monster from the deck (most notably, Dragon Spirit of White), it is not a good idea to use Subterror Behemoth Stygokraken to pop them while they are Set.
 Instead, it is recommended to take it slowly, waiting for a Subterror Behemoth Umastryx to banish it instead.

 It is tough to counter Dragon Spirit of White if you detect a delay while you have a monster, because they can chain to your Umastryx to summon Blue-Eyes White Dragon from the hand.
-You might however get the chance to use Bad Aim in response to pop the Cosmo Brain that is usually next to the Spirit of White.
+Snipe Hunter is also an annoyance that you just want to flip down immediately with Paleozoic Canadia and hope they don't have a follow-up in the form of Cosmo Brain.

 If you can handle those two interactions, Blue-Eyes is otherwise a battle-heavy deck, which means if you can consume their resources with Umastryx and Subterror Nemesis Warrior early on, you should be able to take control.